rkgofiitk/academic-issues.github.io/Topics/ethics_in_education.md

 Cheating and plagiarism are menaces that afflict education and research in India and worldwide.
 From time to time, reports appear in various media channels and social network handles, lamenting the extent of its adverse impacts on the quality of education and research.
 It demotivates the educators and researchers across the board.
 Honest, hard-working people suffer from the humiliation that those less endowed get early success.
-Those who indulge in plagiarism and cheating for quick success are not immune from ill-effects of the curses.
+Those who indulge in plagiarism and cheating for quick success are also not immune from ill-effects of the curses.
 Many often get caught in the act of cheating and fail to recover from shock after being shamed.
-Their descent to shame becomes much faster than their ascent to fame.
-So, resorting to plagiarism is mostly a lose-lose the situation for the research and education.
+Their descent to shame becomes much faster than the ascent to fame.
+So, resorting to plagiarism is essentially a lose-lose the situation for the research and education.
 The shortcuts to the Hall of Fame frequently lead one to the Hall of Shame.

 The history of ancient India tells us a different story.
 Aryabhatta, Bhaskaracharya, Sushruta, Charaka, Kanad, Nagarjuna, Bodhayan, Bramhagupta, Varahamihira, Kautuliya, and Patanjali had made Bharat famous.
 They could not have reached the pinnacle of glory and success if a fair amount of ancient literature did not exist then.
+Nalanda along had a collection nine million books when it was destroyed.
-India was known for its enlightened thinkers and scholars until 700 AD, who flourished and enriched its knowledge centers at ancient universities like Takshilla, Vikramshilla, and Nalanda.
+India was known for its enlightened thinkers and scholars until 700 AD, who flourished and enriched its knowledge centers at ancient universities like
+Takshilla, Vikramshilla, and Nalanda.
 I believe that the fact that Indian economy was doing well at that time also contributed to the ways of life guided by practices and traditions.
 It created an overall environment for knowledge creation.
-The spate of invasions by the marauders like Muhammed Bin Kassim, Ghengiz Khan, Taimur
-Lang,  Mahamud Gazni, Mohammad Shah Ghori, and the Moghuls ruined the country from the 7th century to the 13th century AD.
+The spate of invasions by the marauders like Muhammed Bin Kassim, Ghengiz Khan, Taimur Lang,  Mahamud Gazni, Mohammad Shah Ghori, and the Moghuls ruined the country from the 7th century to the 13th century AD.
 Toramana Shahi Jauvla, the Hun invaders, was said to have destroyed Takshilla in the 5th century BC.
 But many believe either Alexander or Mihirakula of the Hun dynasty was responsible for the destruction of Takshilla because Kautilya (372-283 BC) studied in Takshilla and joined its faculty.
 The Hun Toramana's time was much before it.
 Baktiyar Khiliji, the monstrous general of Muhammad Ghori, killed the monks, destroyed the monastery, Nalanda University, and burnt down